 First, the revolving leaders at the SEC's Division of Enforcement have repeatedly stated that "individual accountability" is one of the Division's "core principles," and that "pursuing individuals has continued to be the rule not the exception."
-As part of its increasing focus on accountability, SEC officials announced in October 2021 that the SEC would be getting more aggressive on "gatekeepers" with a range of remedies, such as requiring defendants in certain enforcement action settlements to admit wrongdoing rather than merely "neither admit nor deny" wrongdoing which has been the norm for decades.
+This includes being more aggressive with "gatekeepers" (i.e., directors and officers), such as requiring defendants in certain enforcement action settlements to admit wrongdoing rather than merely "neither admit nor deny" wrongdoing which has been the norm for decades.